The entire book appears at this link with chapters added after appearing online:

 They return to MacLand ready, willing, and able to induce

 inaction.
-Conversation number one: Who the heil is in charge
+Conversation number one: Who the hell is in charge here.

 Conversation number two: That fucker Ollie North can get

 away with anything.
 Fuck him.
 He is shit.

 Conversation number three: Pass the reefer.
 Getting high is

 a job.
 But, it is fun.
 In other words, it’s a fun job.

 Like chartered supercargo planes loaded with Stinger hand-held